nomaprof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. chmod [number] [filename] - This command adds the desired permission to the owner of the file hello.
 7. chmod ugo+x [filename] - This command adds the execute permission for a file to the user, group and others
 8. chmod --reference=reference_file file - This command mirrors the file permissions of one file to another file
 9. chmod -R ugo+x . - This command is used to assign permissions to all files in the current working directory.
+10. chgrp - This command is used to change the name of a group.